Get a mortgage

 As a doctor in the UK, you'll be no stranger to moving multiple times during your training to be closer to the site of your next rotation.
 This makes it hard to settle down and buy a house.
 It can also affect your chances of getting a mortgage.

 Frequent changes of address can affect your credit score if you’re not careful to leave a clear credit trail.
 Living in shared accommodation can cause its own issues too, as you’ll see later in this guide.

 And let's not forget the non-British doctors working in the UK.
 When it comes to getting a mortgage, a history of living abroad can make it harder for lenders to assess credit history.

 We’ve diagnosed some of the challenges that doctors can face when seeking a mortgage.
 But what’s the cure?
 One option worth looking at is a professional mortgage.

 Professional mortgages aren’t just for doctors.
 They’re available to a wider group of professions associated with higher long-term earnings.
 This usually includes:

 These jobs are often seen as a more reliable long-term risk.
 It can mean better interest rates, more generous mortgage offers and low-deposit mortgages in many cases.

 At Wesleyan Financial Services, we act as a mortgage broker with access to a number of professional mortgage lenders.
-See what we can do for you.

 Remember your mortgage is secured on your home.
 Your home may be repossessed if you do not keep up repayments.